Finn-Land/IoTCourseMP/Vincent/Firstday.md

     6. Compile and flash -> enjoy
       - Video will be provided at the end of the document.

+The Video will be in another ZIP file

 ## Toggle led with button
 Stefan and I went to work to tackle the last set of challenges.
 This one was really difficult, because it require a technic called debouncing.
 The way to explain deboucing is that the button reacts to quickly.
 If you hold the button, the button will think it as if it was pressed very quickly, repeatedly.